Registered Nurse (RN) to Bachelor of Science in Nursing (BSN)

 The BSN program at UDC offers a rigorous academic and experiential course of study, which prepares competent and compassionate practitioners to help District residents and society at large overcome health care challenges and disparities common to an urban environment.
-Graduates will possess the knowledge, skills, values, meaning, and experience to deliver, manage, and lead nursing care to all age groups in the variety of settings and participate in personal and professional activities of lifelong learning.
+Graduates will possess the knowledge, skills, values, meaning, and experiences to deliver, manage, and lead nursing care to all age groups in a variety of settings and participate in personal and professional activities of lifelong learning.

 The level objectives are congruent and learner focused.
 The level objectives guide course content, scope and placement in the program of study and are incorporated into appropriate course and clinical objectives and assignments.
-All didactic and clinical courses incorporate some component of Webber's nursing KSVME framework.
+All didactic and clinical courses incorporate of Webber's nursing KSVME framework.

-The Bachelor of Science Degree in Nursing requires a minimum of 120 semester hours, the final 30 of which must be in residence at the University.
+- Complete a minimum of 120 semester hours, the final 30 of which must be in residence at the University.

 - Complete 57 semester credit hours of associate level courses by enrollment or transfer credit.

 - Complete appropriate Interdisciplinary general education requirements (See the Curriculum Program of Study).

 - Complete all courses identified on the program of study with a minimum grade of "C" and maintains a 2.7 or greater on a 4.0 scale cumulative grade point average.

 - Provide satisfactory recommendations, health clearance, and criminal background clearance.

 - Maintain active District of Columbia Registered Nurse licensure.